-So when we think of women who inspire us on a daily basis, Sara immediately came to mind, so, without further ado, we leave you with her words.
+Therefore, when we think of women who inspire us on a daily basis Sara came to mind immediately, so, without further ado, we leave you with her words.

-Your story: Tell us a short summary about your project(s), work/studies and how you got to where you are today.
+Your story: Tell us a short summary of your project(s), work/studies and how you got to where you are today.

-I studied law and business administration.
+I studied law and ADE.
 I spent 6 years working in a law firm in Madrid.
-While working I founded Lady Pipa.
+While I was working I founded Lady Pipa.
 At first it started as a hobby but then I got the bug to get serious about it.
 So two and a half years ago I quit my job and now I am 100% dedicated to this project.

 What advice would you give to a woman who wants to undertake/start a project/follow her passion?

 I would encourage you to pursue what you want without fear.
 The road is difficult but it is also very exciting.
-For me at least, it's worth it.
+For me at least, it is worth it.

-Leadership qualities: what qualities do you think you have as a woman that have got you where you are today?
+Leadership qualities: what qualities do you think you have as a woman that have gotten you where you are today?